 Previous projects and exhibitions

-Illuminating Contemporary Insular Practice, a Creative Scotland supported project to research and create illuminated manuscripts inspired by the work of George Bain in partenrship with Groam House Museum.
+Illuminating Contemporary Insular Practice 2016, a Creative Scotland supported project to research and create illuminated manuscripts inspired by the work of George Bain in partnership with Groam House Museum.
+I created an exhbition, demonstrated traditional parchment making skills and delivered workshops to Avoch Primary School children.

-Illuminated at Hebcelt, working with An Lanntair I'll be teaching illumination techniques.
+Illuminated at Hebcelt 2016, working with An Lanntair I've been teaching illumination techniques to children.

 An bealach-Songlines.
-Working with Glasgow School of Art and An Lanntair on the Outer Hebrides I’m producing a contemporary illuminated insular manuscript using local pigments and inspired by the Uig-Stornoway corridor.
+2016.
+Working with Glasgow School of Art and An Lanntair on the Outer Hebrides I produced a contemporary illuminated insular manuscript using local pigments and inspired by the Uig-Stornoway corridor.

 The Dark Mountain Project, regular contributor of art and writing.